rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-16-B-More-Stunners-Over-and-Out.md

 ### Future plans:
 *Ashley*  - I fully attend to continue working on Bundler/Rubygems.org.
-There is still a lot of work that needs to be complete within the metrics project!
+There is still a lot of work that needs to be completed within the metrics project!
 Additionally, I will be starting my new job as a Junior Developer at a local tech company located in Baltimore. :D

 *Ore* - I'm more motivated than ever to finish the project.
 I got a lot further on the project than I ever thought, which has been a huge boost of confidence.